nasz8f/4330-7330_Final_Project/C++.md

  * C++ does support both value and reference types.

- * New value types can be created in C#.
+ * New value types can be created in C++.
 With user-defined types, you can use new to invoke the default constructor.

 _____________________________________________________________________________________________________________________________________________

 ### Classes:
  * A class can be defined choosing an access level such as publuc, private, protected, or default.
 This is followed by the keyword 'class' and then the custom name of your class.
-This is very similar to how this is done in C#.

 * A new object, or instance, can be created in a class by using the 'new' keyword, followed by the name of the class that the instance is based on.
-This is similar to C#.

  ____________________________________________________________________________________________________________________________________________